ruivieira/pmml-zoo/README.md

 For now, these are the supported models:

-- Linear regression
+- Linear regression (`/model/linearregression`)
-- Random forest classification
+- Random forest classification (`/model/randomforest`)

+## Contributing

+Please use the [issues](https://github.com/ruivieira/pmml-zoo/issues) for any suggestions, feedback, PRs or bugs.
+Thank you!